Adam Rippon: Post-competitive career

 Following his retirement from competitive figure skating, Rippon began working as a coach and choreographer.

+In 2019 Rippon received star billing in a music video by the group Superfruit.
+The group covered the song "The Promise."

 In 2023, he began a figure skating podcast, titled "The Runthrough," which he hosts alongside Ashley Wagner and their friend Sarah Hughes (not to be confused with 2002 Olympic Champion Sarah Hughes).
 In addition, he has also done figure skating commentary.

 Dancing with the Stars

 On April 13, 2018, Rippon was announced as one of the celebrities who would compete on season 26 of Dancing with the Stars.
 His professional partner was Jenna Johnson.
 They won the competition.